 National Day for Truth & Reconciliation: Orange Shirt Day

-Algoma District School Board will take time to honour this special day and all it stands for with many schools beginning the day with a Morning Land Acknowledgement and a moment of silence.
-Schools and other board buildings will fly their flags at half-mast for the week.
+Algoma District School Board will take time to honour this special day and all it stands for.
+This year many schools will be doing Honour Walks with students and staff around their neighbourhoods and/or schools.
+Many will begin their day with a Morning Land Acknowledgement and a moment of silence.
 We are encouraging students and staff, especially those in Grade 5 to 12, to access virtual presentations being offered all week by the National Centre for Truth & Reconciliation.

-Due to a number of events happening in the local and surrounding communities, this year, we have not organized a local speaker.
-Many of the local speakers will be attending an event at Shingwauk Kinoomaage Gamig that day as the Survivors in the local communities are Alumni to the children of Shingwauk.
-Our teachers and school Leaders are therefore encouraged to invite local speakers into their schools and classrooms beyond Truth and Reconciliation Week and continue the work as a Board throughout the year as we engage in the ongoing learning and work towards our commitment to Truth and Reconciliation.
+Our teachers and school Leaders are encouraged to invite local speakers into their schools and classrooms beyond Truth and Reconciliation Week and continue the work as a Board throughout the year as we engage in the ongoing learning and work towards our commitment to Truth and Reconciliation.

-We invited our communities to join us by wearing orange on September 30th, or by pausing for a moment to remember the solemnity of the day and as a way to remember the effects of residential schools and the legacy they have left behind.
+We invite our communities to join us by wearing orange on, or leading up to, September 30th, or by pausing for a moment to remember the solemnity of the day and as a way to remember the effects of residential schools and the legacy they have left behind.
 Only by working together, with Indigenous students, families, communities and partners, can we fully understand our history and our present, and build a positive future for everyone.

 Kina go Binoojii’ag Gch nendaagoziwag